asha8411p/WirelessDT-Thesis/wirelessDT No. 1/Doc/Unreal Engine 5.0.3 Setup.md

 How to confirm whether the account is correctly linked you can check from the Application to account, as shown below
 ![Connect the account](./files/Connecttheaccount.png)

+### Note：
+After completing the associated account, there will be an invitation confirmation in the email, please check

 ### STEP 1: Clone WiTracing Unreal Engine Project.